 - Increases in material or equipment costs during project execution

-By anticipating these situations, procurement professionals can develop more agile, resilient contracts that support project continuity.
+By anticipating these situations, procurement professionals can design more agile, resilient contracts that support project continuity and limit costly disputes.

-Best Practices for Managing Contingency Clauses in Procurement
+Best Practices for Managing Contingency Clauses

-Why Contingency Clauses Belong in Strategic Procurement Contracts
+Why Contingency Clauses Strengthen Strategic Procurement

 Contingency clauses are a safety net and a vital tool in any strategic sourcing or project procurement strategy where variables and outcomes can’t be fully defined upfront.
 They empower organizations to move forward with confidence, even amid uncertainty, while maintaining strong supplier partnerships and performance outcomes.